kosbr/kosbr.github.io/_posts/2015-11-10-how_to_hire.markdown

 layout: post
 title:  "How to hire a developer for 10 days"
 date:   2015-11-10 14:30:39 +0600
-categories: HR NotTechnical
+categories: HR Not-technical
-tags: HR NotTechnical
+tags: HR Not-technical
 ---

 In the beginning of november I was visiting [Highload][highload]{:target="_blank"} conference.
 I had learned a lot of